michaelrafailyk/PencilModifier/README.md

 **Draw Closed Path** — hold Shift `⇧` while drawing with the Pencil tool to automatically close drawn path.

-**Simplify Path** — drawing with the Pencil tool produces a clearer path by smoothing ripples, removing tight nodes, and fixing degraded or inflected handles.
+**Simplify Drawn Path** — drawing with the Pencil tool produces a clearer path by smoothing ripples, removing tight nodes, and fixing degraded or inflected handles.

 ![](Images/SimplifyPath.gif)